-“AI auto-apply” is really workflow automation + form autofill—and it can help, but it can also hurt your reputation if it spams the wrong roles.
+"AI auto-apply" is really workflow automation + form autofill—and it can help, but it can also get your accounts flagged if it spams the wrong roles.
 The best tools prioritize control, compliance, reliability, and review over raw volume.
 If you’re going to automate, do it with clear guardrails and measure outcomes (interviews), not vanity metrics (applications).

 - What auto-apply tools can and can’t do (no hype)